Shimakaze-Kan/Onibi_Pro/README.md

 ## Insights and Observations:

-The Domain-Driven Design (DDD) approach proved to be appropriate for this application, as it allowed for the simplification of many processes.
+The DDD approach proved to be appropriate for this application, as it allowed for the simplification of many processes.
 Although it took more time (especially due to several conceptual changes during development), DDD proved invaluable in certain areas of the application.

 I would like to highlight the shipping process, which is quite complex and depends on several factors such as regional manager approval, package receipt, and pickup location.
 In a feature-driven development approach (i.e., no time, just code), any logic related to shipments would be fragmented into many handlers, where duplication would undoubtedly occur.
 If the business process changed, the logic would have to be changed everywhere, which is asking for trouble.
 Not to mention that applying the right principles in the right handlers would be difficult and could evolve into what is commonly referred to as "tribal knowledge".